Iridescence: Mechanisms

 An iridescent biofilm on the surface of a fish tank diffracts the reflected light, displaying the entire spectrum of colours.
 Red is seen from longer angles of incidence than blue.

-Iridescence can also be created by diffraction.
-This is found in items like CDs, DVDs, some types of prisms, or cloud iridescence.
-In the case of diffraction, the entire rainbow of colours will typically be observed as the viewing angle changes.
-In biology, this type of iridescence results from the formation of diffraction gratings on the surface, such as the long rows of cells in striated muscle, or the specialized abdominal scales of peacock spider Maratus robinsoni and M. chrysomelas.
+Iridescence can also be created by diffraction from periodic objects such as CDs, DVDs, some types of prisms, or cloud iridescence.
+Often the entire rainbow of colours will typically be observed as the viewing angle changes.
+In biology, this type of iridescence results from the formation of diffraction gratings on the surface, such as the long rows of cells in striated muscle, or the specialised abdominal scales of peacock spider Maratus robinsoni and M. chrysomelas.
 Some types of flower petals can also generate a diffraction grating, but the iridescence is not visible to humans and flower-visiting insects as the diffraction signal is masked by the colouration due to plant pigments.

 In biological (and biomimetic) uses, colours produced other than with pigments or dyes are called structural colouration.
 Microstructures, often multi-layered, are used to produce bright but sometimes non-iridescent colours: quite elaborate arrangements are needed to avoid reflecting different colours in different directions.
 Structural colouration has been understood in general terms since Robert Hooke's 1665 book Micrographia, where Hooke correctly noted that since the iridescence of a peacock's feather was lost when it was plunged into water, but reappeared when it was returned to the air, pigments could not be responsible.
 It was later found that iridescence in the peacock is due to a complex photonic crystal.